JoelK02/myqrcode-hub/README.md

 ### Guest Flow

 1. **Scan QR Code**: Guest scans the QR code in their unit
-2. **Browse Menu/Services**: View available food, drinks, and services
+2. **Browse Menu/Services**: View available food, drinks, and services specific to their building
 3. **Place Order**: Select items, add to cart, and submit order
 4. **Confirmation**: Receive order confirmation